 4. Group Together.
 Create a unique “art wall” in your home by grouping different sized artwork together salon-style.
 Mix up artists but place the largest one in the middle to anchor the group.
 If you like more cohesion, just make all the frames and mats the same color.
 To take it even further for a more structured look, hang same-sized framed art in a grid and space them 2″ from each other on all sides.

-5. Be Adventurous!
-Simple white square frames are popular (especially for photography) but it’s fine to play with period frames hung next to modern ones, or even with colored mats to create something unexpected.
+Be adventurous!
+Simple white square frames are popular today (especially for photography) but it’s fine to play with period frames hung next to modern ones, or even with colored mats to create something unexpected.
 Keep the look sophisticated by using complimenting styles and colors.